 - Mount the Rack to the Platform

 Leave some space in front for doing lifts outside the rack, directly off the platform.
-This works perfectly fine for deadlifts.
+This works fine as a deadlift platform.
 For olympic lifting it’s not a good idea, because the rack sucks up so much platform space.

 The main benefit of mounting the rack to the platform is to secure the rack from tipping or wobbling.
 Open-ended racks (with no lower cross-brace) are made to be mounted, whether into a platform or concrete floor.
 Mounting it into a platform saves your nice concrete.

-For a cheaper price you can get Rogue’s modular “build-your-own” platform kit in the 8’x6′ size with rubber tiles starting at $644.00, or the 8’x8′ size.
-I love things that you can take apart and actually move, and good luck ever moving a regular platform on your own.
+Rogue’s modular “build-your-own” platform kit comes in a 8’x6′ size with rubber tiles starting at $935.00, or the 8’x8′ size for a little more.
+I love things that you can take apart and actually move, and good luck moving a regular solid platform on your own.
 Basically with Rogue’s solution you buy the frame and a set of 1.5″ thick rubber tiles to stick in it.
 Done!

 Another advantage of Rogue’s is you don’t have to ever worry about wood curling over time.
 There’s no glue or screws in the construction.
 The bolted steel frame keeps it all together, and that’s that.
 There’s not much to it.
 If you really want to, you could replace the center rubber tiles with two layers of 3/4″ plywood.

 On the negative side, the bolts sticking into the steel frame prevents the tiles from being able to snug up against the inside of the frame, instead against only the bolts, causing some other tiles to shift around a little that aren’t restricted by a bolt.
 The frame was designed a little extra wide with this in mind.